contributing-to-kubernetes/gnosis/contributing-to-kubernetes/kk-pr-85968/README.md

 > If `sep` is empty, Split splits after each UTF-8 sequence.
 If both `s` and `sep` are empty, Split returns an empty slice.
 > It is equivalent to SplitN with a count of -1.

-You could use this function as follows
+You could use this function as follows:

 ```go
 fmt.Println(strings.Split("a,b,c", ","))
 ```

-In which case it would output a slice with the elements `["a" "b" "c"]`.
+In which case it would output a slice, with the elements `["a" "b" "c"]`, omitting the `","` since this is what we told `strings.Split()` to split on.

 In the PR description, it is mentioned that if the `s` input to `strings.Split` was an empty string (`""`), then the length of the returned slice would be one and whose only element would be an empty string.

-This would cause an issue with the following check
+This would cause an issue with a check, within the `complete()` function, located in [/cmd/kube-apiserver/app/server.go][/cmd/kube-apiserver/app/server.go]:

 ```go
 if len(s.GenericServerRunOptions.ExternalHost) == 0 {